Things to do in Windermere for couples

 Blackwell: The Arts & Craft House, Bowness

-And if it’s not raining too much on the day you visit, you can head outside and admire the Thomas Mawson-designed gardens and the view over the lake too.
+If it’s not raining too much, you can head outside and admire the Thomas Mawson-designed gardens and the view over the lake.

 Townend, troutbeck